Aliases for MMP7 Gene

 GeneCards Summary for MMP7 Gene

 MMP7 (Matrix Metallopeptidase 7) is a Protein Coding gene.
-Diseases associated with MMP7 include Brain Glioblastoma Multiforme and Coronary Artery Aneurysm.
-Among its related pathways are Wnt Signaling Pathway (WikiPathways) and Integrin Pathway.
-GO annotations related to this gene include peptidase activity and metallopeptidase activity.
+Diseases associated with MMP7 include Brain Glioblastoma Multiforme and Stomach Disease.
+Among its related pathways are Cell adhesion_ECM remodeling and AGE/RAGE pathway.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and metallopeptidase activity.
 An important paralog of this gene is MMP3.

 Degrades casein, gelatins of types I, III, IV, and V, and fibronectin.
 Activates procollagenase.